-So what this does is it picks out the areas on the image that has texture, and then it merges them together nicely.
+So what this does is it picks out the areas on the image that has Photoshop Textures, and then it merges them together nicely.

 As I increase the slider you will see the backdrop start to blend together, but it will also blend the rest of the picture unfortunately but not to worry I’m going to show you how to fix that so ignore that for now.

 For this image all I needed to go to was a Radius of 4, sometimes you will have to increase the Radius and sometimes you will have to decrease it really depends on the photo at the time so keep that in mind, you don’t have to dogmatically follow whats on my screen, use our own eye and do what you think is correct.

 Whats good about Median is it generally keeps the forms, were as something like Gaussian Blur would blend the whole thing together into a huge unusable mess.

 Next we are going to be creating a Layer Mask, so click where I have indicated below.

 Then hit (Ctrl + I) to invert your layer mask.